theyakka/goro/README.md

 Goro is a mighty fine routing toolkit for Go web applications.
 It is designed to be fast, yet flexible.

+# Features

+Goro is LOADED with features, but no bloat.

+- Built in `Context` support while maintaining standard Go `http.Handler` interfaces
+- Flexible routing options with *wildcards* and *variables*
+- Prioritized route definitions with caching
+- Handler `Filter`s that allow for pre-execution `Request` or `Context` modification
+- Static asset mapping
+- Support for subdomains
+- Handler chaining built-in

 # Installing

 **Goro requires Go 1.7+.** Goro requires the new `Context` functionality of the Go `1.7`